peter-w-bryant/Flask-Chest/docs/sample_usage.md

 from flask_chest.decorator import flask_chest
 ```

+Then you must initialize each chest object with their respective parameters.

 ## FlaskChestInfluxDB
-Then you must initialize each chest object with the necessary parameters.
 Our `FlaskChestInfluxDB` will write data points to an InfluxDB 2.x database running on `http://localhost:8086` with the provided authentication token.
 The data points are written to the `my-bucket` bucket in the `my-org` organization, and custom tags are added to each data point.
 We are also passing a global logging object, so that our logs are written to the same place as the rest of our Flask app,

 ```python
 chest_influxdb = FlaskChestInfluxDB(